WorldHistoricalGazetteer/place/docs-source/content/100-Tutorials.md

 spreadsheet template](https://github.com/LinkedPasts/linked-places-format/raw/main/LP-TSV_template.xlsx), as explained in the file itself.
 See also, "Quick Start" on the "[Upload dataset](https://whgazetteer.org/datasets/validate/)" page.

+**NOTE: Please do not use Notepad to edit TSV files, because it will not handle the tab characters correctly.
+Use a dedicated spreadsheet program like Excel, Google Sheets, or LibreOffice Calc.**

-* The not so simple case: extracting places
+### The not so simple case: extracting places

 However, the data for most spatial historical projects is not only about places or locations, but principally about events or artifacts for which location is an important dimension.